awsdocs/aws-glue-developer-guide/doc_source/add-job-streaming.md

 ## Defining Job Properties for a Streaming ETL Job<a name="create-job-streaming-properties"></a>

-When you define a streaming ETL job on the AWS Glue console, provide the following streams\-specific properties\.
-For descriptions of additional job properties, see [Defining Job Properties](add-job.md#create-job)\.
+When you define a streaming ETL job in the AWS Glue console, provide the following streams\-specific properties\.
+For descriptions of additional job properties, see [Defining Job Properties for Spark Jobs](add-job.md#create-job)\.
 For more information about adding a job using the AWS Glue console, see [Working with Jobs on the AWS Glue Console](console-jobs.md)\.

 **IAM role**
 Specify the AWS Identity and Access Management \(IAM\) role that is used for authorization to resources that are used to run the job, access streaming sources, and access target data stores\.